 What is Raldug?

-Raldug is another variant of a high-risk ransomware called Djvu.
+Raldug is another variant of high-risk ransomware called Djvu.
 As with its predecessor, Raldug encrypts stored data, thereby making it unusable.
-Additionally, Raldug appends filenames with ".raldug" extension (e.g., "sample.jpg" is renamed to "sample.jpg.raldug").
-Raldug is also designed to drop a "_readme.txt" text file in every existing folder.
+Additionally, Raldug appends filenames with the ".raldug" extension (e.g., "sample.jpg" is renamed to "sample.jpg.raldug").
+Raldug also places the "_readme.txt" text file in each existing folder.

-The purpose of most ransomware infections is to blackmail victims and Raldug is no exception.
-Its text file states that data is encrypted and recovery requires a unique decryption tool/key which victims must purchase.
-Unfortunately, this is true.
-It is currently unconfirmed whether Raldug uses symmetric or asymmetric cryptography.
-Nevertheless, it is sure that each victim gets a unique decryption key.
-The problem is that all keys are stored in a remote server controlled by Raldug developers.
-In order to receive one's key, each victim has to pay a ransom of $980.
-It is, however, noted that victims who will contact these persons within 72 hours after the encryption will receive a 50% discount, meaning that the price will drop to $490.
-However, be aware that these persons cannot be trusted.
-Ransomware developers are notorious for ignoring victims, once payments are submitted.
-This means that payment usually gives no positive result.
-We highly recommend to ignore all encouragements to submit payments and even contact these persons.
-Raldug is an undecryptable ransomware - there are no tools capable of cracking its encryption and restoring files for free.
-The only possible solution is to restore everything from a backup.
+The purpose of most ransomware infections is to blackmail victims.
+This is the case with Raldug.
+The text file states that data is encrypted and recovery requires a unique decryption tool/key that victims must purchase.
+Unfortunately, this information is accurate.
+It is currently unconfirmed whether Raldug uses symmetric or asymmetric cryptography, however, each victim receives a unique decryption key.
+All keys are stored on a remote server controlled by Raldug developers.
+To receive their key, each victim must pay a ransom of $980.
+Victims who contact these people within 72 hours after encryption will receive a 50% discount, and thus the cost drops to $490.
+Be aware, however, that these people cannot be trusted.
+Ransomware developers often ignore victims once payments are submitted.
+Therefore, payment usually gives no positive result.
+We strongly recommend that you ignore all requests to submit payments or even contact these people.
+Raldug is undecryptable ransomware - there are no tools capable of cracking its encryption and restoring files free of charge.
+The only solution is to restore everything from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Raldug has very similar characteristics to dozens of other ransomware-type infections, such as Carcn, Btix, _Crypted.
-As with Raldug, most of these infections compromise data (typically, by encrypting) and make ransom demands.
-It is unfortunate that most of ransomware employ cryptographies that generate unique decryption keys.
-Thus, unless the virus isn't fully developed and/or has certain bugs/flaws, restoring data manually (without developers interfering) is impossible.
-We highly recommend to maintain regular data backups.
-Yet be sure to store them in a remote server or either unplugged storage devices - locally stored backups will be encrypted alongside with the regular data.
+Raldug has very similar characteristics to dozens of other ransomware-type infections such as Carcn, Btix, and _Crypted.
+As with Raldug, most of these infections compromise data (typically, by encryption) and make ransom demands.
+Note that most ransomware infections employ cryptographies that generate unique decryption keys.
+Therefore, unless the virus is not fully developed or has certain bugs/flaws, restoring data manually without involvement of developers (contacting these people is not recommended) is impossible.
+We strongly recommend that you maintain regular backups, however, store them on a remote server or unplugged storage devices - locally stored backups are encrypted together with regular data.

 How did ransomware infect my computer?

-Cyber criminals typically proliferate ransomware by using unofficial software download sources, email spam campaigns, trojans, and fake software updaters/cracks.
+Cyber criminals typically proliferate ransomware using unofficial software download sources, spam email campaigns, trojans, and fake software updaters/cracks.
 Free file hosting websites, freeware download websites, peer-to-peer (P2P) networks (eMule, torrents, etc.) and other unofficial software download sources are used to present malicious executables as legitimate software.
-This way users get tricked into downloading and installing malware manually.
-Spam campaigns are used to send hundreds of thousands of emails containing malicious attachments and deceptive messages encouraging users to open.
-Attachments are often presented as invoices, bills, receipts, and other "important documents" to create the impression of legitimacy.
-However, opening result is exactly the same - malware infection.
+In this way, users are tricked into manually downloading and installing malware.
+Spam campaigns are used to send hundreds of thousands of emails containing malicious attachments and deceptive messages encouraging users to open them.
+Attachments are often presented as invoices, bills, receipts, and other "important documents" to give the impression of legitimacy, however, opening them leads to malware infection.
 Trojans are malicious applications that stealthily infiltrate computers and continually inject additional malware.
-Fake updaters infect computers by either exploiting outdated software's bugs/flaws or simply downloading and installing malware instead of the actual updates.
-Cracks work basically the same - their purpose is to activate paid software or free.
-However, since crooks use them to spread malware, users are way more likely to infect their computers, rather than gaining access to paid features.
-In summary, the main reasons for computer infections are poor knowledge and reckless behavior.
+Fake updaters infect computers by exploiting outdated software bugs/flaws or simply downloading and installing malware rather than the updates.
+Cracks work in an identical manner - their purpose is to activate paid software, however, criminals use them to proliferate malware and users are much more likely to infect their computers, rather than gaining access to paid features.
+In summary, the main reasons for computer infections are poor knowledge of these threats and careless behavior.

 |Encrypted Files Extension||.raldug|